seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

 mind-objects mentioned in the fourth section of contemplation arise when there is attention.
 And they go down when attention is not there.
 In other words, attending makes objects out of them.
-This way, we are reminded that, apart from making use of these words and concepts for the purpose of attaining *Nibbāna*, there is nothing worth holding on to or clinging to dogmatically.
+This way, we are reminded that, apart from making use of these words and concepts for the purpose of attaining Nibbāna, there is nothing worth holding on to or clinging to dogmatically.
 So if a meditator works with this aim in mind, he will be assured of a state of mind that is independent and clinging-free, *anissita*, *anupādāna*.